 You probably won’t have time to conduct a complete risk identification process each quarter (although you should do this annually).
 However, it’s worth keeping an eye on the way such changes affect you and making adjustments accordingly.

 Finally, the review should factor in how effective your controls are at tackling risks.
 If they aren’t working as intended, you should consider how they can be adjusted or strengthened.

 How to get started

 With our risk assessment tool vsRisk, you can be sure of that.
-It provides a simple and fast way to create your risk assessment methodology and deliver repeatable, consistent assessments year after year.
+It provides a fast and straightforward way to create your risk assessment methodology and deliver repeatable, consistent assessments year after year.

-You’ll get support with the full risk assessment process, from identifying risks and creating relevant documentation to reviewing your practices and making improvements.
+You’ll get support with the entire risk assessment process, from identifying risks and creating relevant documentation to reviewing your practices and making improvements.

 Meanwhile, its integrated risk, vulnerability and threat databases simplify the risk identification process, and its built-in control sets help you comply with multiple frameworks.